Think of your garage door as a giant frying pan, heating the air inside your garage during the day.

 In the winter, what little heat you have in your garage is sucked outside the same way.

 Your garage door is the single biggest non-insulated surface in your home.
 One of the simplest (and cheapest) ways to fix that problem is to add some insulation panels to your door.

-To sum up that article, Radiant barriers are great at reflecting heat out but they need an air gap to work.
+You see, radiant barriers are great at reflecting heat out, but they need an air gap to work.
 Putting a radiant barrier directly against your garage door is all but useless.

-Foam insulation can be placed right up against the garage door and is really effective at keeping the summer heat out.
+Foam insulation can be placed right up against the garage door, so it’s really effective at keeping the summer heat out.

-It’s not perfect, especially if your garage isn’t actively cooled, but it’s a big help.
+It’s not perfect but it’s a big help – especially if your garage isn’t actively cooled.

 What I liked

 The Matador kit has thick insulation panels – about 1 1/4 inches each.
 This not only blocks out the heat and cold from the outside, but it helps reduce vibrations in the door as well.

 I also like the finished look of the Matador kit more than other garage door insulation kits.
 The white foam panels slip in nicely to many garage doors so it’s hard to tell that this is an aftermarket product.

 I said it fits nicely on many garage doors.